numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/examples.md

 ## Prerequisites

+### Inter-Step Buffer (ISB)

 #### What is ISB?

-`Inter-Step Buffer (ISB)` Service is the service to provide `Inter-Step Buffers`.
+An Inter-Step Buffer Service is described by a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), which is used to pass data between vertices of a numaflow pipeline.
-A Pipeline contains multiple vertices that ingest data from sources, process data, and forward processed data to sinks.
-Vertices are not connected directly but through Inter-Step Buffers.
-Please refer to the doc [Intern-Step Buffer Service](https://numaflow.numaproj.io/core-concepts/inter-step-buffer-service/) for more information on ISB.
+Please refer to the doc [Intern-Step Buffer Service](../../../core-concepts/inter-step-buffer.md) for more information on ISB.

 #### How to install the ISB